Browse World War I materials in Lexington Historical Society's collections here.

+SOLD OUT!
 Friday, November 9, 6:30 PM, Lexington Depot, Salute to the Songs of World War I. A cabaret-style evening at Lexington Historical Society.
 Period music, entertainment, food.

 Saturday, November 10, 7 PM, Cary Hall, Lexington Symphony.
 Featuring compositions by Joseph Canteloube who was inspired to write these pieces while serving in the French Army during WWI.
 More information.

 Sunday, November 11